CalestialAshley35/bf-interpreter/README.md

 # Brainfuck Interpreter for Linux

 Welcome to the **Brainfuck Interpreter**!
-This interpreter allows you to run, debug, and benchmark Brainfuck programs on Linux.
+This interpreter allows you to run, debug, and benchmark and format Brainfuck programs on Linux.
 It comes with performance optimizations and code formatting features.

 ## Features